Hatch Green Chile: History, Flavors, and Uses

 Our first year growing hatch chile, we chose 3 varieties to try.
 They were NuMex Big Jim, Ms. Junie, and NuMex Heritage 6-4.
 All of these plants had similar growth patterns, with a dense canopy of leaves, a medium height between 2-3′, a bushy shape, and heavy yields.

-After transplanting our seedlings outside, it took around 80 days to harvest green chile.
-If you like your chiles red, add another 2-3 weeks onto that.
+After transplanting our seedlings outside, it took around 80 days to harvest our first hatch chile (green).
+If you like your chiles red, add another 3 weeks onto that.

-I highly recommend using a tomato cage to support your New Mexico chile plants, as the fruits weigh down the plants later in the season.
-We only used a central stake, and our plants fell over after a wind storm!
+I highly recommend using a tomato cage to support your New Mexico chile plants, as the heavy fruits weigh down the plants later in the season.
+We only used a central stake, and our plants fell over in a wind storm!

-Yield was incredible, with each plant producing several pounds of green chile.
+Yield was incredible, with each plant producing 8-10 pounds of green chile.
 The more we harvested, the more the plants would produce.
-If we had another month of warm weather, we’d have even more to enjoy.
+If we had a longer warm season, we’d have even more to enjoy.

 If you want to grow hatch chile yourself, follow our pepper growing guide here.
 You can find seeds to many hatch varieties on Sandia Seed or at the Chile Pepper Institute.